22 Jan Ten Men And The Elephant

 The ten men and the elephant is a parable in many variations from the Indian subcontinent, dating back more than 2,500 years.

 Clearly, the ten men were blind and didn’t know it.
-As to the elephant, it is like the universe, big; bigger than one blind man can imagine it.
-Moreover, it appears different to each viewer; as such, it is beyond description, it is what it is whatever it is.
+As to the elephant, clearly it is big; bigger than one blind man can imagine it in the context of his pervious experiences.
+Moreover, the elephant is like the universe itself; having so many facets, it is beyond description; it is what it is whatever it is.